jngaravitoc/MW-LMC-SCF/outline.md

 ## Science questions:

+- Shape and density profile of the MW and LMC potential.
+Slices as a function of time.
+  - Not oblate, prolate or triaxial.  (need an expansion)
+  - Inertia tensor try to fit the best ellipsoid.

+- With BFEs:
+  - Can we identify Local and Global wake (maybe m=1 mode)?
+At t=0.
+  - Can we identify Local and Global wake (maybe m=1 mode)?
+At all times.
   - Quantify the resonances in the halo?
-- Does the m=1 mode is the disk motion with respect to the halo?
-- What does each term in the MW's expansion means?
-Can we find the wake potential?

-### Time evolution of the Gravitational Potential

-### Study case: Orbits of satellite galacies and GC.
+### Study case: Orbits of satellite galacies and GC vs static MW and static MW + LMC.

 Additional ideas of what to do once this project is done are found [here](https://github.com/jngaravitoc/MW-LMC-SCF/blob/master/ideas.md)